hjuinj/hjuinj.github.com/_posts/2015-10-17-first-post.md

 ![qzone](/assets/img/Posts/firstPost1.png)

-I never go back and read what I write: afraid I will be overwhelmed by the level stupidity.
-But to be fair, I think I write well, at least in Chinese.
+I never went back and read what I wrote - afraid I would be overwhelmed by the level stupidity.
+But to be fair, I think I wrote well, at least in Chinese.

 ## Why this?